PrasannaSasne/PWA_Candies/README.md

 # PWA_Candies

-This project was generated with Pure HTML and PWA implementation of service worker
+This project was generated with Pure HTML and PWA implementation of service worker, as this workes offline.
+Push notifications are not implemented.

 ## Development server local